 Pet deposit.
 These days, practically all landlords charge a pet deposit.
 The amount varies and may be higher if you have more than one pet.
 The reasoning behind this charge is simple — the money will be applied to fixing any damages caused by your pet.
 You may also have to pay a monthly rental fee for your pet(s).
 A rough estimate is approximately $50-$100 a month.
 Also, regarding pets, most apartments have restrictions on the size of the animal and certain breeds.

 Utility deposits.
 These deposits are usually required by individual utility companies and not a landlord, but they are worth mentioning.
 If you are renting your first apartment and have no history of paying utilities, you will be asked to pay a deposit for any utilities not included in your monthly rent, such as gas, electricity, water and trash.
 The same applies if you have less-than-perfect credit.
 Of course, there are always exceptions to the rule and even if you have an established track record with utility companies, you could still be asked to pay a deposit when changing residences.

 At Vision Communities, we are committed to creating the best apartment communities for you and your family.
-We feature multiple, pet-friendly apartment layouts, in desirable communities such as Polaris, Clintonville, and downtown Columbus.
+We feature multiple, pet-friendly apartment layouts, in desirable communities such as Westerville, Clintonville, and downtown Columbus.
 For more information about our communities, contact our team to get started.